MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-111-scenario-include.md

-Review customers with the most transactions within a selected period to identify sales trends and manage collectable debts.
+Review customers with the most transactions in a selected period to identify sales trends and manage debt collections.